heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-ʕ.
-The currents are stilled, and the ocean a mirror of welcoming infinitude.
+Ȣ. The currents are stilled, and the ocean a mirror of welcoming infinitude.
 Ellen leaves her friends by the breakwater to enter the tunnels beneath the House.
 As she descends, she feels as if she is become her true self once more.